peteryu24/springWeb/src/main/java/gmx/fwd/controller/post/README.md

 <br><br>
 if the two result matches, it directs to a different controller leading to action
 <br><br>
-can be changed into session if the web is based on session and works the same for comments
+can be changed into session if the web is based on session, and works the same way for comments also
 <br><br>

 ### two controllers for the action